evanjamespaciencia/Programming-Assignment-1/README.md

 Example:
 m=["blue","green","yellow"]
 m.insert(0,"red"] -> ["red", "blue","green", "yellow"]<br>
 <br>These built-in functions and methods were combined to create a function that accepts a list containing at least two elements.
-Unpack the list into 3 elements:<br>
-- first – the first element.

-- middle – a list containing everything between the first and last elements.

-- last – the last element
+Unpack the list into 3 elements: first, the first element, a list containing everything between the first and last elements, and last, the last element

 <br> Swap the first and last elements of the list while keeping the middle elements in order and leaving the original list unchanged. <br>
 The following functions and methods were used:<br>